Boston Bruins: Logo and uniforms

 Starting with the 1995–96 season, the Bruins released a new uniform set, featuring the updated "Spoked B" logo.
 The primary uniforms featured a thick contrasting stripe that extended from sleeve to sleeve.
 In addition, a gold third jersey was released, featuring the infamous "Pooh Bear" logo (an homage to Winnie the Pooh).
 The gold thirds were used until 2006, after which the Bruins wore throwback black uniforms based on the 1970s design.

-Moving to the Reebok Edge template in 2007, the Bruins unveiled new uniforms with the current "Spoked B" logo.
+Moving to the Reebok Edge template in 2007, the Bruins unveiled new uniforms with the serifed "Spoked B" logo.
 The overall design borrowed a few elements from the 1970s uniforms, and also unveiled a new rendition of the original walking bear logo on the shoulders.
 The following season, they released new black third jerseys with the aforementioned bear logo in front and the "Spoked B" logo on the shoulders.

 For the 2010 Winter Classic, the Bruins wore a brown and gold variation of the 1948–49 design.
 Then for the 2016 Winter Classic, the Bruins wore a black and gold variation of the original brown uniforms, a design they carried over the following season as an alternate.

 The Bruins kept much of the same design upon moving to Adidas' AdiZero template in 2017.
 However, the black uniforms were now paired with black socks, a feature previously reserved on the alternate black uniforms.

 For the 2019 Winter Classic, the Bruins wore white uniforms with brown and gold stripes and the "B" logo in front, paying homage to the mid-1930s uniforms.
 The simple "B" logo also adorned their new black alternate uniform, which was unveiled in the 2019–20 season and paid homage to the team's 1950s uniforms.

 Prior to the 2020–21 season, Adidas released its "Reverse Retro" series of alternate uniforms, which were alternate color renditions of throwback uniform designs.
 The Bruins' version was taken from the team's 1977 to 1995 design, but with a gold base and black accents.
 A second "Reverse Retro" uniform was released in the 2022–23 season, this time featuring a white version of the 1995–2006 "Pooh Bear" alternates.